Vocational education and training statistics

 As for CVT participation rates, data on the cost of CVT only relate to CVT courses and not to other forms of CVT.
 The data on the cost of CVT courses (as shown in Figure 6) have been converted to purchasing power standards (PPS) rather than presenting these costs in euros; purchasing power standards are an artificial currency which adjusts for price level differences between countries.

-In 2015, the average expenditure on CVT courses by enterprises in the EU-28 was 1 418 PPS per participant; note that each person is only counted once, regardless of how many courses they attend during a year and regardless of the course duration.
-The average expenditure per participant on CVT courses ranged from 446 PPS in Czechia to 1 998 PPS in the Netherlands, with France (2 176 PPS), Belgium (2 443 PPS) and Denmark (3 595 PPS) above this range.
-Among the 10 EU Member States where average expenditure per participant was below 1 000 PPS, eight were Member States that joined the EU in 2004 or 2007, with the United Kingdom and Portugal as the exceptions.
+In 2015, the average expenditure on CVT courses by enterprises in the EU-27 was 1 484 PPS per participant; note that each person is only counted once, regardless of how many courses they attend during a year and regardless of the course duration.
+The average expenditure per participant on CVT courses ranged from 426 PPS in Czechia to 1 912 PPS in the Netherlands, with France (2 081 PPS), Belgium (2 337 PPS) and Denmark (3 439 PPS) above this range.
+Among the 10 EU Member States where average expenditure per participant was below 1 000 PPS, eight were Member States that joined the EU in 2004 or 2007, with Portugal and Finland the only exceptions.

 The overall costs incurred by enterprises for the provision of CVT courses correspond to total monetary expenditure.
 This total is composed of direct costs, participants’ labour costs and net contributions, where the latter is the balance between contributions to and receipts from training funds.
-In 2015, total training costs for EU-28 enterprises represented an average of 1.7 % of total labour costs (see Table 3); half of this figure (0.8 %) represented participants’ labour costs, and most of the rest (0.7 %) was direct costs.
-Latvia was the only EU Member State in 2015 where the cost of CVT courses was less than 1.0 % of total labour costs (this situation was also recorded in North Macedonia), while this ratio exceeded 2.0 % in Luxembourg, Malta, Ireland, the Netherlands, Belgium, France, Slovenia and Denmark.
+In 2015, total training costs for EU-27 enterprises represented an average of 1.7 % of total labour costs (see Table 3); just over half of this figure (0.9 %) represented participants’ labour costs, and most of the rest (0.7 %) was direct costs.
+Latvia was the only EU Member State where the cost of CVT courses in 2015 was less than 1.0 % of total labour costs (this situation was also recorded in North Macedonia; 0.5 %), while this ratio exceeded 2.0 % in Luxembourg, Malta, Ireland, the Netherlands, Belgium, France, Slovenia and Denmark.

 Reasons for enterprises not providing training

-As noted above, 72.6 % of EU-28 enterprises provided CVT (including courses and other forms) in 2015 and therefore 27.4 % did not (as shown in Table 4).
-The two main reasons given by enterprises in the EU for not providing CVT related to recruitment strategies: more than half (54.9 %) of those enterprises not providing CVT did not do so because they tried to recruit people with the required skills while more than four fifths (81.8 %) said that the existing skills and competences of their workforce already corresponded to their needs.
-A lack of time and CVT being too expensive were the third and fourth most common reasons, given by more than one quarter but less than one third of enterprises (not providing training).
+As noted above, 70.5 % of EU-27 enterprises provided CVT (including courses and other forms) in 2015 and therefore 29.5 % did not (as shown in Table 4).
+The two main reasons given by enterprises in the EU-27 for not providing CVT related to recruitment strategies: more than half (53.4 %) of those enterprises not providing CVT did not do so because they tried to recruit people with the required skills while more than four fifths (81.2 %) said that the existing skills and competences of their workforce already corresponded to their needs.
+A lack of time and the high cost of CVT were the third and fourth most common reasons, given by around 3 in 10 enterprises not providing training.

 Among nearly all of the EU Member States, the most common reasons for enterprises not to provide CVT were that the existing skills and competences of their workforce already corresponded to the enterprise’s needs or that they tried to recruit people with the required skills.
 In 2015, the only exceptions to this pattern were in: Czechia, Estonia and Italy, where the residual category of ‘other reasons’ was the second most common reason; and France which reported a lack of time as the second most common reason, with trying to recruit people with the required skills becoming the third most common reason.